needle-tools/needle-engine-support/documentation/blender/index.md

 ![Lightmapping object](/blender/lightmapping-panel.webp)

 ## Texture Compression

+The Needle Engine Build Pipeline automatically compresses textures using ECT1S and UASTC (depending on their usage in materials) when making a production build (**requires [toktx](../getting-started/index.md#install-these-tools-for-production-builds) being installed**).
+But you can override or change the compression type per texture in the Material panel.

 You can modify the compression that is being applied per texture.
 To override the default compression settings go to the `Material` tab and open the `Needle Material Settings`.
 There you will find a toggle to override the texture settings per texture used in your material.
+See the [texture compression table](../deployment.md#how-do-i-choose-between-etc1s-uastc-and-webp-compression) for a brief overview over the differences between each compression algorithm.

 ![Texture Compression options in Blender](/blender/texture-compression.webp)